 A message from the President.

-Although designated as a club, for practical reasons, there is no requirement to make a membership application or pay an annual subscription.
-If you are interested just contact the secretary by email or other means and request to be included on the mailing list for the newsletter to be advised of current and future events.
+Although we are designated as a club, for practical reasons, there is no requirement to make a membership application or pay an annual subscription.
+If you are interested just contact the secretary and request to be put on the mailing list to receive copies of the newsletter and be advised of current and future events.

 Secretary contact details: